raisercostin/jcrawler/README.md

 - [ ] Versioned slug.
 When changing encoding old crawlers cache result will not work.
 Best to keep all slug strategies and use one by one by priority.

 ## History
 - [ ] next
+  - [ ] crawl local files - for test is usefull
+  - [ ] on unknown protocols: warning or error. for example tel:
+  - [ ] Parallel bug - doesn't work for a simple url
   - extension from content type if not exists in url
     - cache hit will be detected by hash that doesn't consider extension?
   - use blocking standard java http client (in java21 virtual threads will help)
   - ignore #fragments from urls
   - reuse project config or overwrite some params
+- 2024-09-06
 - 2024-06-12
 - - write `<project>/.crawl-config.yml`
   - accepts hostnames from urls